Top Things to do in Chongqing: Best Activities & Must-Sees

 Show more

-Top 5 Activities and Landmarks to See in Chongqing 🎯
+Top 5 Activities and Landmarks in Chongqing 🎯

 Once you've explored Chongqing's iconic districts, it's time to embrace some well-deserved free time!
 Here's our hand-picked selection of the very best activities and sights to discover in Chongqing: